santteegt/pleuston/README.md

 ### AWS

-App includes an OAuth connection to Amazon Web Services, so you can retrieve and register assets stored in an S3 bucket.
+App includes an Connection to Amazon Web Services, so you can retrieve and register assets stored in an S3 bucket.
+Setting AWS connection requires the setup of Cognito authentication service with proper Access-policies to specific bucket.
+Pleuston side configuration for AWS can be cound in [`config/cloudStorage.js`](config/cloudStorage.js)

 ### Azure Storage